curlyLasagna/Big-Data-Term-Project/main.typ

 #set cite(form: "prose")
 #show link: underline
 #show: ieee.with(
-  title: [Reddit Controversial Metric: LLM for Context-Aware Social Media Analysis (Proposal)],
+  title: [Reddit Controversial Metric: Predicting Comment Controversiality Based on Community],
   abstract: [
     Social media platforms such as Reddit and 4Chan have a great deal of niche communities.
 These smaller communities often have opinions that contradict other communities and new members may not know what a communities' respective norms are.
 By fine-tuning an LLM on Reddit data, we plan to have a model that inputs a draft comment/post and predict an upvote/downvote score, alongside the model's reason for the score.
   ],